David H. Abramson: Career

 In 1969, Abramson began his internship in medicine at Lincoln Hospital/Albert Einstein Medical Center.
 The following year, in 1970, he began a residency in Ophthalmology at the Edward S. Harkness Eye Institute at Columbia Presbyterian Medical Center, where he studied under Dr. Robert Ellsworth.

 Upon completion of his residency, he completed a Fellowship in Ophthalmic Oncology at Columbia Presbyterian Medical Center.

 Post fellowship, in 1974, Abramson joined the staff at Columbia Presbyterian as an attending physician in Ophthalmology.

 In 1979, he moved to New York Hospital/Cornell University Medical Center, where he was appointed clinical professor in Ophthalmology.
 He was also in private surgical practice at this time.

 In 2004, he moved to Memorial Sloan Kettering Cancer Center to start the Ophthalmic Oncology service, and has served as Chief of Ophthalmic Oncology since.
 He continues to serve as a professor at Cornell University, now Weill-Cornell Medical College.

+In 2026, Dr. Abramson was awarded with the highest prize in ophthalmic research, the Helen Keller Vision Research Award.
+With this award, he was named a Helen Keller laureate.